nmi246/Eye/README.md

 - which UV (a,b,or c) sets circadian rythm.
 - what material are my spectacle lenses made of? glasss or plastic? ask Campus Specs. does it have UV coating? other coatings? what're the coatings for? see receipt.
 - UV wavelength:
-    - UVA
+    - UVA:
-    - UVB
+    - UVB:
-    - UVC
+    - UVC:

-spectacle lens materials:
+## spectacle lens materials:
 - plastic: polycarbonate,
 - glass:
 - what materials, coatings, etc do Campus Specs, Specsavers, Opsm offer?

-- Visit Andrew Huberman and Mathew walker notes on Sleep and Vision
-- Paul saladino And Andy ____ on UV, light, sleep, etc

-## optometry tools:

-## optometry glossary:

 UV absorption in glass vs platic: